otti/WordClock/README.md

 # WordClock

 Very basic but functional code (only german)
+It is based on a "IKEA Ribba" Frame with 520x520 mm and 113 WS2812 LEDs.

 # WiFi web configuration portal
 - Initial WiFi Name is "WordClock ConfigAP" without Password